 The report, published to coincide with International Migrants Day on 18 December, is one of the chapters of the EJN’s upcoming report Ethics in the News which will be published on January 6, 2017.

-After a year of unprecedented news-making Ethics in the News encourages us to step and ask – what is the future of ethical journalism in an age when it appears that the public around the world is falling out with facts, humanity and accountable truth-telling?
+After a year of unprecedented news-making Ethics in the News encourages us to stop and ask – what is the future of ethical journalism in an age when it appears that the public around the world is falling out with facts, humanity and accountable truth-telling?

 South Sudan’s War and a Stolen Generation